Home Child Education UNICEF Goodwill Ambassador Priyanka Chopra Jonas visits Ethiopia to fulfill refugee kids fleeing

 “Children uprooted from their homes with the aid of struggle and disaster undergo the maximum disruption to their lives,” said Chopra Jonas.
 “They pass over out on training, healthcare, and stability, which makes them extraordinarily at risk of violence, abuse or exploitation.”

 Ethiopia is home to 900,000 refugees – the second-largest refugee populace in Africa.
 Most have been forcibly displaced from their houses in Somalia, South Sudan, Eritrea, Sudan, and Yemen.
-Many have crossed borders looking for peace or higher life, facing deadly risks and discrimination alongside the manner.
+Many have crossed borders looking for peace or a higher life, facing deadly risks and discrimination alongside the manner.

 “Zulfa is just one in every of so many college students I met who can be keen to be in faculty,” Chopra Jonas said.